dustmodebros/HAB-code/README.md

 ## Overview

-This repository contains the code of a flight computer designed for a High Altitude Balloon (HAB) that successfully reached an altitude of 100,000 feet, and returned.
+This repository contains the code of a flight computer designed for a High Altitude Balloon (HAB) that successfully reached an altitude of 100,000 feet, and returned to the ground undamaged.
 It performed live data transmission, including temperature, pressure, altitude, and position.

 ## Features

-- **Altitude Achievement**: Successfully reached 100,000 feet.
+- **Altitude Achievement**: Successfully reached 100,000 feet and landed safely.
 - **Real-time Data Transmission**: Live streaming of:
   - Temperature
   - Pressure
   - Altitude
   - GPS Position
 - **Robust Design**: Engineered to withstand extreme conditions at high altitudes.
+Mostly through the liberal application of hot glue.

 ## Hardware Components